nembrinj/protofablab/topics/02_raspPI/README.md

 For the purpose of this tutorial, we bought the domain `protofablab.ch`.

 On your domain registry, locate the DNS settings and add a DNS-record for your public ip address.
-How to do this, depends on the registrat you have chosen.
+How to do this, depends on the registrar you have chosen.
 The registrar usually offers a good tutorial on how to do this.

 ![dns settings](images/dns.PNG)